Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Next, the algorithm determines whether the entered number is odd or even, and after figuring it out, the algorithm displays the output and stops working.

-Below are the steps in the algorithm to check even and odd number.
+Below are the steps in the algorithm for even or odd numbers in C programming.

 • Step 1– Start the program.